 What led you to apply to Wrigleys for your role?

-What sets Wrigleys apart from other places where you have worked?
+What sets Wrigleys apart from other places that you have worked?

 How would you sum up working at Wrigleys?